spsvision/windturbines_FEA_CFD/README.md

-# windturbines_FEA_CFD
-CFD and FEA analysis of wind turbine blades
+# Wind Turbine Blade CFD and FEA Analysis
 The following represents a combined CFD and FEA analysis of a wind turbine blade.
 Initially, a turbulent flow study is performed on the three blades of a wind turbine using a viscous k-omega SST setup.
 The blades themselves are aluminum and rotate at 2.2 rad/second initially.
 The blades are put into a domain where air is flowing towards it at 12 m/s (43 km/hr or 26.8 mi/hr).
 For simplicity, one blade is generated and then mirrored three times to create a realistic environment.
 Altogether, the results from the CFD simulation are fed into the FEA static structural module.
 Here, we are able to determine the deflection and apparent stress on the blades.

 #### 1/3 Mesh and complete wireframe